jymcheong/SysmonResources/6. Sample Data/stage2/run payloads/Running rundll32 (Type 1)/README.md

 # Rundll32

 ## Background
 The Type 1s that I have highlighted so far are Portable Executables; one managed code (.NET) & the other native code (tainted winscp.exe).
 Catching unsigned programs that made weird connections out is low-hanging fruit.

-Rundll32.exe is a **signed** program (part of Windows) that can be called to execute an arbitrary binary... [https://attack.mitre.org/wiki/Technique/T1085](https://attack.mitre.org/wiki/Technique/T1085).
-Mitigations are in the MITRE link.
-I picked this as an illustration partly because there are a number of ways in Windows to load DLLs eg. [Search Order Hijacking](https://attack.mitre.org/wiki/Technique/T1038), [Side-loading](https://attack.mitre.org/wiki/Technique/T1073), .
+Rundll32.exe however, is a **signed** program (part of Windows) that can be called to execute an arbitrary binary... [https://attack.mitre.org/wiki/Technique/T1085](https://attack.mitre.org/wiki/Technique/T1085) (mitigations are in the MITRE link).
+I picked this to bring the point across that there are a number of ways in Windows to load DLLs eg. [Search Order Hijacking](https://attack.mitre.org/wiki/Technique/T1038), [Side-loading](https://attack.mitre.org/wiki/Technique/T1073), InstallUtil, Regsvcs, Regasm, regsvr32 & the list goes on.

 ## Payload Used
 I used a LNK (link) file that calls a custom "Allthethings" managed DLL from Casey Smith [@subtee](https://twitter.com/subTee?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) but integrated with Veil C# Metepreter reverse_https source into it.
 "Allthethings" DLL is a good test harness (depends on how you see things) to load other stuff like Empire or whatever fancies you, originally for the purpose of testing/evading application-whitelisting (eg. AppLocker).
 Btw, this was run on a fully patched updated Windows 10x64 VM.